sarom-torres/Tutorials/Debian/network-info.md

-## How to obtain network informations in CLI
+## :incoming_envelope::door: How to obtain network informations in CLI

 ### Obtain IP, Interface Network and NetMask informations